athanhcong/athanhcong.github.com/_posts/2013-07-19-how-much-energy-you-have-for-a-day.md

 How much energy you have for a day, will define how amazing you are.

-The question is, how to get that power everyday?
+The question is, how to get that super power everyday?

 ![](/images/88fd11aa-082d-4fd2-89df-68150c60cab2/dumb.jpg)